Working Towards Community prosperity

 Through the above method, yields improve and inputs are reduced.
 Furthermore, land retains its’ agricultural potential without degradation, allowing for sustainable land use whilst maintaining bio-diversity in the region.

 Rift Valley facilitates Training and Support to allow farmers to develop from subsistence farming to the running of a business on the farm.
-This directly impacts the prosperity of families and communities in East and Southern Africa.
+This directly impacts the prosperity of families and communities in Zimbabwe.